evhub/coconut/DOCS.md

 ### Pattern-Matching Functions

-Coconut pattern-matching functions are just normal functions where the arguments are patterns to be matched against instead of variables to be assigned to.
+Coconut pattern-matching functions are just normal functions, except where the arguments are patterns to be matched against instead of variables to be assigned to.
 The syntax for pattern-matching function definition is
 ```coconut
 [match] def <name>(<arg>, <arg>, ... [if <cond>]) [-> <return_type>]:
     <body>